 - Navigational elements

-- Short, scannable information blocks
+- Short information blocks

 - Labels and captions